The Bronx is Next

 The Bronx is Next is a play by Sonia Sanchez, written and published in 1968.
-Set in an immediate future where the Revolution has broken out in the slums of New York and residents set their own tenements on fire, the play presents a "portrait of Black people who must face certain truths about themselves in terms of their relationships to each other, to the revolution, and to ‘the others’."
+Set in an immediate future where a revolution has broken out in the slums of New York and residents set their own tenements on fire, the play presents a "portrait of Black people who must face certain truths about themselves in terms of their relationships to each other, to the revolution, and to ‘the others’."